-The growth parameters like seedling length, dry matter accumulation were used to determine the vigour indices (VI-I and VI-II) of seed-lots/genotypes.
+The growth parameters, like seedling length, dry matter accumulation, were used to determine the vigour indices (VI-I and VI-II) of seed lots/genotypes.
 The values of these parameters narrowly ranged from 8.01 to 8.64 cm and 0.009 to 0.011 mg per seedling, respectively.
 However, significant differences were noticed between lots for seedling length.
-Long seedlings were recorded in the genotype RMT-351 followed by RMT-303 while genotype NRCSS-AM-1 produced small seedlings among the genotypes.
+Long seedlings were recorded in the genotype RMT-351, followed by RMT-303, while genotype NRCSS-AM-1 produced small seedlings among the genotypes.
 Similar findings were reported by Singh et al. (2003) in urdbean and mungbean, Nagarajan et al. (2004) in okra, Kumar (2004) in onion, Khan et al. (2005) in turnip and Mohammadi et al. (2011) in soyabean.
-Magnitudes of the vigour index-I (VI-I) ranged between 578.00 to 679.26 whereas vigour index-II (VI-II) ranged between 0.667 to 0.867.
+Magnitudes of the vigour index-I (VI-I) ranged between 578.00 to 679.26, whereas vigour index-II (VI-II) ranged between 0.667 to 0.867.
 Significant differences were observed among lots.
-Higher magnitudes for L1 seed-lots than L2 lots clearly indicated that the seedling length decreased with progression of ageing period as reported in turnip (Khan et al., 2005) and coriander (Kumar, 2010).
-High values of vigour indices recorded for genotypes RMT-305 and NRCSS-AM-1 while low values for genotypes RMT-303 and RMT-351 revealed that the genotypes possessed comparatively high and low vigour, respectively.
-Field emergence index (FEI), mean emergence time (MET), total seedling establishment (SET) varied from 3.66 to 4.90, 11.26 to 12.76 days and 40.667 to 56.667% among genotype-lot combinations, respectively.
-A wide range of field emergence (17 to 90%) was observed among 18 lots of soyabean with laboratory germination above 80 percent, indicated the existence of differences in seed vigour in commercially available seed in USA (Oliveira et al., 1984).
+Higher magnitudes for L1 seed lots than L2 lots clearly indicated that the seedling length decreased with the progression of the ageing period, as reported in turnip (Khan et al., 2005) and coriander (Kumar, 2010).
+High values of vigour indices were recorded for genotypes RMT-305 and NRCSS-AM-1 while low values for genotypes RMT-303 and RMT-351 revealed that the genotypes possessed comparatively high and low vigour, respectively.
+Field emergence index (FEI), mean emergence time (MET), and total seedling establishment (SET) varied from 3.66 to 4.90, 11.26 to 12.76 days and 40.667 to 56.667% among genotype-lot combinations, respectively.
+A wide range of field emergence (17 to 90%) was observed among 18 lots of soybean with laboratory germination above 80 per cent, indicating the existence of differences in seed vigour in commercially available seed in USA (Oliveira et al., 1984).

-The seed-lots were observed as main source of variation due to which differences were found among genotype-lot combinations.
-Usually seedlings of fresh seed lots (L1) emerged comparatively more rapidly and uniformly than one year old seed lots (L2).
-However, seedlings emerged almost uniformly in genotypes.
-On the basis of field parameters, the genotype NRCSS-AM-1 emerged earlier and faster (FEI 4.90 and MET 11.26 days) and recorded maximum seedling establishment (56.66%) that indicated highest seed vigour potential.
-In contrast, the genotype RMT-354 emerged slowly and late (FEI 3.66 and MET 12.76 days) and minimum seedling establishment (40.66%) which indicated its poor seed vigour potential.
-Thus, the genotype which emerged uniformly at faster rate had better seedling establishment in the field.
-Pinthus and Kimel (1979) suggested speed of germination as a criterion of seed vigour in soyabean.
-The values of field emergence of all the treatment combinations were found lower than the standard germination test.
-Moreover, it was also evident that the field parameters were greatly influenced by genotypic, adaphic and environmental factors.
-Similar findings were reported by Yanping et al. (2000) in onion, Desraj (2002) in coriander, Vijay Kumar (2003) in okra, Demir et al. (2005) in brinjal.
+The seed lots were observed as the main source of variation, due to which differences were found among genotype-lot combinations.
+Usually, seedlings of fresh seed lots (L1) emerged comparatively more rapidly and uniformly than one-year-old seed lots (L2).
+However, seedlings emerged almost uniformly across the genotypes.
+On the basis of field parameters, the genotype NRCSS-AM-1 emerged earlier and faster (FEI: 4.90 and MET: 11.26 days) and recorded maximum seedling establishment (56.66%), which indicated the highest seed vigour potential.
+In contrast, the genotype RMT-354 emerged slowly and late (FEI 3.66 and MET 12.76 days) and had minimum seedling establishment (40.66%), indicating its poor seed vigour potential.
+Thus, the genotype that emerged uniformly at a faster rate had better seedling establishment in the field.
+Pinthus and Kimel (1979) suggested speed of germination as a criterion of seed vigour in soybean.
+The values of field emergence of all the treatment combinations were found to be lower than the standard germination test.
+Moreover, it was also evident that the field parameters were greatly influenced by genotypic, edaphic and environmental factors.
+Similar findings were reported by Yanping et al. (2000) in onion, Desraj (2002) in coriander, Vijay Kumar (2003) in okra, and Demir et al. (2005) in brinjal.

 Table 1.
 Mean values of physical vigour parameters